 Specifies that the target system performs all syntax and semantic checks on the SQL statements being bound.
 A package will not be created as part of this process.
-If, while creating a package, an existing package with the same name and version is encountered, the existing package is neither dropped nor replaced if action replace was specified.
+If, while binding, an existing package with the same name and version is encountered, the existing package is neither dropped nor replaced even if action replace was specified.